 |Name of walk||Three Torver Tarns|

-It was due to rain on Tuesday afternoon so we decided on a short walk that was not too far to drive to either.
-We parked in the lay-by where the Cumbria way path crosses the main road towards Torver, just past Sunny Bank.
+On Wednesday Ged and I parked in the lay-by where the Cumbria Way path crosses the main road towards Torver, just past Sunny Bank.
 There are spaces for about six cars here.
-We arrived about 8.30am and were the only car.
-All the spaces were taken on our return.
 We would walk to Torver Low Common Reservoir, Kelly Hall Tarn and Long Moss Tarn and walk back along the Coniston Water Cumbria Way Lake Shore path.
-A gentle six mile walk.
+An easy 4.7 mile walk which took us just under 3 hours.
+It was a beautiful day, but very cold and frosty.

 The stepping stones across the river for the more adventurous.